albrow/zoom/README.md

 - Improve performance and get as close as possible to raw redis
 - Add more benchmarks
 - Add godoc compatible examples in the test files
-- Support AND and OR operators on Filters
-- Support combining queries into a single transaction
-- Use scripting to reduce round-trip latencies in queries
+- Support callbacks (BeforeSave, AfterSave, BeforeDelete, AfterDelete, etc.)
 - Implement high-level watching for record changes
-- Support callbacks (BeforeSave, AfterSave, BeforeDelete, AfterDelete, etc.)
 - Add option to make relationships reflexive (inverseOf struct tag?)
 - Add a dependent:delete struct tag
+- Support AND and OR operators on Filters
+- Support combining queries into a single transaction
 - Support automatic sharding

+If you have an idea or suggestion for a feature, please [open an issue](https://github.com/albrow/zoom/issues/new) and describe it.

 License